 After the keynote (highlights were the docker announcements) I was on “booth babe” duty at the VMUG lounge.
 It was great to meet so many folk who were existing VMUG members and leaders as well as prospective new members.
 If you are at VMworld this year you should definitely stop by!

-After lunch I hit the solutions exchange to catch up with a few vendors whom I had a few queries for also took the time to collect the #vExpert hoodie from @simplivity and the #vExpert tile from Tegile (thank you!)
-Suffice to say it was very busy and naturally noisy but judging by the many happy faces of people with various items of “swag” under their arms things were going well!
+After lunch I hit the solutions exchange to catch up with a few vendors whom I had a few queries for also took the time to collect the #vExpert hoodie from @simplivity and the #vExpert tile from Tegile (thank you!

 This is not my normal sort of post - don’t worry, normal service will resume shortly.